zadjii-msft/CppWinRT-Modules-Experiments/notes.md

 * Struggle with mismatched winrt headers.
 * IN `ModulesExperiments\ModulesExperiments\CppWinRTModule`, ~`"C:\Program Files (x86)\Windows Kits\10\bin\10.0.22000.0\x64\cppwinrt.exe" -verbose -ref local -prefix -opt -out .` was the command that actually ended up generating the projection!~
   - That of course uses `2.0.201201.7`, which is not the most up to date cppwinrt version.
 That's probably jsut the one that ships with VS
-  - `"D:\dev\scratch\ModulesExperiments\ModulesExperiments\packages\Microsoft.Windows.CppWinRT.2.0.210806.1\bin\cppwinrt.exe" -verbose -overwrite -ref local -prefix -opt -out D:\dev\scratch\ModulesExperiments\ModulesExperiments\CppWinRTModule` works better
+  - `"...\ModulesExperiments\packages\Microsoft.Windows.CppWinRT.2.0.210806.1\bin\cppwinrt.exe" -verbose -overwrite -ref local -prefix -opt -out ...\ModulesExperiments\CppWinRTModule` works better
   - GAH that didn't generate the ixx...?
 Wait no that's in the `winrt/` subdir
   - DON'T just `-overwrite` if you do the `cppwinrt.exe` command wrong.
 May leave behind headers with the wrong version, and the compiler i guess just powers through.
 Clean everything up, then do the right thing.
   - Actually no, that wasn't the issue.
 We're still including the `base.h` from the SDK, which has a different cppwinrt version.
 So manually defining `#define CPPWINRT_VERSION "2.0.210806.1"` will make it obvious that we're including the wrong one.